RainingUXCode/8ball-magiccato/README.md

 The button design was based on this layout from [Uiverse.io](https://uiverse.io/Ashon-G/afraid-lion-76) by _Ashon-G_.<br>
 The cat illustration used in the interface was **drawn by me**, giving the project a personal and unique touch. 🎨

-Magicatto reimagines the 8-ball as a cute cat for a cozy, playful experience — perfect for fun web experiments or beginner-friendly coding practice.
+Magiccato reimagines the 8-ball as a cute cat for a cozy, playful experience — perfect for fun web experiments or beginner-friendly coding practice.

 ---